theicfire/makefiletutorial/newer_design/src/index.md

 - The *prerequisites* are also file names, seperated by spaces.
 These files need to exist before the commands for the target are run.
 These are also called *dependencies*

 ## Beginner Examples
-Our first makefile has three seperate *rules*.
+The following Makefile has three seperate *rules*.
 When you run `make blah` in the terminal, it will build a program called `blah` in a series of steps:
 - Make is given `blah` as the target, so it first searches for this target
 - `blah` requires `blah.o`, so make searches for the `blah.o` target
 - `blah.o` requires `blah.c`, so make searches for the `blah.c` target